-Award was established in 1970 by the Rotary Club of Houston in memory of Vince Lombardi to honor the top Division IA college football lineman.
+Award was established in 1970 by the Rotary Club of Houston in memory of Vince Lombardi to honor the top NCAA FBS college football lineman.

-All net proceeds from the award benefit the American Cancer Society, M.D.
+All net proceeds from the award benefit the American Cancer Society Hope Lodge, M.D.
 Anderson Cancer Center Children’s Cancer Hospital and Texas Children’s Hospital Cancer and Hematology Center.
 Since its inception, millions of dollars have been raised to support cancer research and direct patient care.

 Eight previous winners and finalists are members of the Pro Football Hall of Fame.

-74 RLA winners and finalists have been chosen in the first round of the NFL draft - eight were number one picks.
+77 RLA winners and finalists have been chosen in the first round of the NFL draft - nine were number one picks.

-45 Division IA colleges have been represented by winners and finalists.
+45 Division I colleges have been represented by winners and finalists.

 Defensive ends have won the most RLA trophies.